Counterplan (film): Music

 Shostakovich was to use the piece again in his Poem of the Motherland (1947), another film entitled Mitchurin (1948) and his 1958 operetta Moscow, Cheremushki!.
-In 1942 the song was given English words by Harold J. Rome under the title "United Nations on the March" and in this guise it was featured as the choral finale to MGM's patriotic war-time musical Thousands Cheer (1943).
+In 1942 the song was given English words by Harold Rome under the title "United Nations on the March" and in this guise it was featured as the choral finale to MGM's patriotic war-time musical Thousands Cheer (1943).
 That same year, Leopold Stokowski made an orchestral arrangement of the song and this was given the title "United Nations March".

-This film could be considered a Stalin propaganda film.
-The plot involves an effort to catch "wreckers" at work in a Soviet factory.